- Explain and illustrate the new style of American politics in the 1820s

-Expanded voting rights did not extend to women, Indians, or free blacks in the North.
+Expanded voting rights did not extend to women, Native, or free Black people in the North.
 Indeed, race replaced property qualifications as the criterion for voting rights.
-American democracy had a decidedly racist orientation; a white majority limited the rights of black minorities.
-New Jersey explicitly restricted the right to vote to white men only.
-Connecticut passed a law in 1814 taking the right to vote away from free black men and restricting suffrage to white men only.
-By the 1820s, 80 percent of the white male population could vote in New York State elections.
+American democracy had a decidedly racist orientation; a White majority limited the rights of Black minorities.
+New Jersey explicitly restricted the right to vote to White men only.
+Connecticut passed a law in 1814 taking the right to vote away from free Black men and restricting suffrage to White men only.
+By the 1820s, 80 percent of the White male population could vote in New York State elections.
 No other state had expanded suffrage so dramatically.
-At the same time, however, New York effectively disenfranchised free black men in 1822 (black men had had the right to vote under the 1777 constitution) by requiring that “men of color” must possess property over the value of $250.
+At the same time, however, New York effectively disenfranchised free Black men in 1822 (Black men had had the right to vote under the 1777 constitution) by requiring that “men of color” must possess property over the value of $250.

 PARTY POLITICS AND THE ELECTION OF 1824